sklinkusch/express-color/README.md

 ## Features

 It uses the [color-convert package](https://github.com/Qix-/color-convert) to perform the following color conversions:
-- CSS color name to RGB values
+- CSS color name &#x27A1; RGB values
-- RGB values to HSL values
+- RGB values &#x27A1; HSL values
-- RGB values to hexadecimal color code
+- RGB values &#x27A1; hexadecimal color code
-- hexadecimal color code to RGB values
+- hexadecimal color code &#x27A1; RGB values

 Furthermore, there is a statistic about how often a color is converted.
 This statistic file can also be displayed.